Nikon D600 Comparison Review

 The Nikon D600 is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in September 2012 and is equipped with a full frame sensor.
 It offers a resolution of 24.2 megapixel.

-The Nikon D600 has a Camera Elo of 2005.
+Is the Nikon D600 a good camera?
+The D600 has a Camera Elo of 2011.
 This rating puts the D600 among the top 40 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the D600 falls below average.
+In terms of its sensor size category (full frame cameras), the D600 ranks below average.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Digital single lens reflex|

 |ISO 100-6400 (50-25600)|

 |5.5 shutter flaps per second|

 |141 x 113 x 82 mm, 850 g|